hgedia/blog.nil.foundation-hg/_posts/2021-09-30-mina-ethereum-bridge.md

 ## Sold.
 When?

 The first milestone on the way is to introduce a very particular and well-optimized auxiliary proof circuit design to dot the i's and cross the t's (along with reducing the verification cost even more).
 This is expected to be done in Q4 2021 (Nov 2021 most probably).
-The production version is supposed to be launched 'till the end of Q1 2022.
+The production version is supposed to be launched around the end of Q1 2022.

 Such a particular design will result in one more blog post with a descibtion.
 We will keep you updated!